eliaskosunen/scnlib/README.md

  * gcc 5.5 and newer
  * clang 3.6 and newer
  * Visual Studio 2017 and 2019
-with very extreme warning flags (see CMakeLists.txt) and with multiple build configurations for each compiler.
+with very extreme warning flags (see cmake/flags.cmake) and with multiple build configurations for each compiler.

 Older compilers may work, but it is not guaranteed.
 GCC 4.x support will not be provided, as its C++11 support is too buggy.